LOCAL GOVERNMENT

 Most councils set a Basic Allowance for all members (to reimburse reasonable expenses and childcare) and an additional Special Responsibility Allowance to recognise those with additional executive responsibilities such as the Mayor and members of their Cabinet (while some, but confusingly not all, councils combine both for the Mayor).
 The Basic Allowance should not be considered a ‘salary’ and in smaller rural authorities can be quite low.
 Under its separate legislation, the Greater London Authority may set a one-off 'resettlement' payment for the Mayor of London on retirement or loss of office, but this facility is not available to other elected mayors in England.

 There are two types of elected mayor in England (Scotland, Wales and Northern Ireland have none).
-Firstly, the Mayor of London at the Greater London Authority and the nine so-called Metro Mayors of the combined authorities.
-The second type is the elected mayors of local authorities (municipalities) in England, which have existed since 2002.
+Firstly, the Mayor of London at the Greater London Authority and the 11 so-called Metro Mayors of the combined authorities.
+The second type are the elected mayors of local authorities (municipalities) in England, which have existed since 2002.
 Broadly speaking, the Metro Mayors do not provide local services in the same way that local authority mayors are responsible for as heads of local authorities but rather oversee regional transport and economic development.
-The Mayors of Greater Manchester and West Yorkshire however act as the local Police and Crime Commissioner (separately elected elsewhere across England) and this is reflected in both of their salaries.
+The Mayors of Greater Manchester, West Yorkshire and York/North Yorkshire however act as the local Police and Crime Commissioner (separately elected elsewhere across England) and this is reflected in their salaries.

 Annual allowances of city mayors